KulunuOS/gazebo_dataset_generation/README.md

     $ conda activate open3d
     ~~~

+## Data Generation

+1. launch the gazebo world again as in step 4.

+2. Run the generating script in a seperate terminal in parallel with gazebo world launched previously.
+The script should run in  the open3d conda environment.
+    ~~~
+    $ cd ~/catkin_ws/src
+    $ python render.py bottom_casing left_gear
+    ~~~
+3. The dataset will be generated inside catkin_ws/src/dataset folder.

+## Generate dataset from your own models

-6. Ḿodify the gazebo world according to the preference of your dataset.
+Ḿodify the gazebo world according to the preference of your dataset.

-    Include the mesh files, model.sdf, model.config files of the objects in your dataset in data_generation/models folder
+- Include the mesh files, model.sdf, model.config files of the objects in your dataset in data_generation/models folder

-    Include the following in data_generation/Worlds/metrics.world file according to preference
+- Include your models in gazebo world file (catkin_ws/src/data_generation/Worlds/metrics.world ).

 An example of loading the object 'left_gear' on to the table is as below :
     ~~~
     <include>
       <uri>model://left_gear</uri>